iandennismiller/offline-pages/README.md

 http://www.example.com/vb/threads/1234-this-thread
 ```

 However, that's not going to work right.
-Our URLs file specifies there to be a directory called *1234-this-thread* in which it will place a file called *page2*.
+Our URLs file specifies there to be a directory called **1234-this-thread** in which it will place a file called **page2**.
+If there is already a file called **1234-this-thread**, then we will be unable to create a directory with the same name, and our archival process will be unable to save **page2** if it cannot create a properly named directory.
 To fix this, modify the first line again to include a nonsense parameter:

 ```
 http://www.example.com/vb/threads/1234-this-thread?s=1
 ```

-You will notice I added *?s=1* to the end of the URL.
+You will notice I added **?s=1** to the end of the URL.
 This will be ignored by vBulletin, but it will ensure our archival process creates a file happily in the archive.

 ### 3. archive the thread